The Fabric

 NDIF will provide an autoscaling scheduler that provides fair and efficient access to the most in-demand open models, allowing individual users to customize every aspect of inference while protecting and isolating different users from each other.

-The NDIF API is built on pytorch, so using NDIF will be familiar to any pytorch user.
-For example, you can use it to load, run, inspect, and modify any pytorch neural network such as open-source models from HuggingFace.
+NDIF's API, NNsight, is built on PyTorch, so using NDIF will be familiar to any PyTorch user.
+For example, you can use it to load, run, inspect, and modify any PyTorch neural network such as open-source models from HuggingFace.

-However, instead of running models only locally, the API defines python contexts in which models can be run with interventions and customizations that are defined locally, but which can be executed either locally or remotely.
+However, instead of running models only locally, NNsight defines Python contexts in which models can be run with interventions and customizations that are defined locally, but which can be executed either locally or remotely.

 This enables a workflow where you can learn about and develop experimental methods at a small scale, using your own local hardware resources, and then deploy your experiments using the very same code at large scale, probing massive neural networks using NDIF.

-The open-source software underlying NDIF is available to be used both inside and outside the U.S., and it can be used with your own computing hardware.
+NNsight, the open-source software underlying NDIF, is available to be used both inside and outside the U.S., and it can be used with your own computing hardware.

 The U.S. NSF is providing computing resources to support large-scale scientific studies.
-These resources will be made to educational and research users with a U.S. affiliation after a short application.
-(Eventuallly account creation will be automated the CILogin system, and there will be a way to allocate and reserve high-capacity blocks for very large-scale projects.)
+These resources will be made to educational and research users with a U.S. affiliation after account creation via the CILogin system.
+There will also eventually be a way to allocate and reserve high-capacity blocks for very large-scale projects.

-NDIF is not yet fully deployed.
+NDIF is still in active development.
 To get involved as an early alpha-testing user, read our Getting Started resources and join our community.